 Success measures and updates

-• Integrated into Onboarding Processes and regular staff meetings.
+• Integrated into onboarding processes and regular staff meetings.

 • Discussion about decision-making included in performance evaluations.